arunkoshy/arunkoshy.github.io/_posts/2021-04-27-unspoken-truths.markdown

 ---
 ### _“ Everybody's got a right to be a sucker ... once. “_ [1]

-Bit's I've learned across 14 years:
+Bits I've learned across 14 years:

 0) Fear G-d [0].
 This one is what got me out unscathed even as I missed the mark on the other truths.